tylerbarker/sql_kit/README.md

 Sometimes raw SQL is the right tool for the job.
 Complex analytical queries, reports with intricate joins, or database-specific features often demand SQL that's awkward to express through an ORM.

-You can do this already with `Repo.query`, however `Repo.query` returns a result struct with separate `columns` and `rows` lists.
-Transforming this into usable maps requires boilerplate.
-SqlKit handles this automatically, returning maps `[%{id: 1, name: "Alice"}, ...]` or structs `[%User{id: 1, name: "Alice"}, ...]` directly.
+You can do this already with `Repo.query`, however this returns a result struct with separate `columns` and `rows` lists.
+SqlKit handles this for you, returning maps `[%{id: 1, name: "Alice"}, ...]` or structs `[%User{id: 1, name: "Alice"}, ...]` directly.

-For file-based SQL, keeping queries in dedicated `.sql` files brings practical benefits: proper syntax highlighting, SQL formatter support, and cleaner Elixir modules without large multi-line strings.
+For file-based SQL, keeping queries in `.sql` files brings other practical benefits like syntax highlighting, and SQL formatter support.
 It also makes your codebase more accessible to SQL-fluent team members who can read, review, and contribute queries without needing to learn Elixir first.
-How SQL is loaded is configurable by environment: Reading from disk in development for fast iteration, and embedding at compile time in production to eliminate unnecessary file I/O.
+How `.sql` files are loaded is configurable by environment: Reading from disk in development for fast iteration, and embedding at compile time in production to eliminate unnecessary I/O.

 ## Features